Noordsestern/robotframework-tutorial/README.md

 This project demonstrates

 1. Basic usage of keywords
-2. Basic implementaiton of Python keywords
+2. Basic implementation of Python keywords
 3. Web Automation with Browser (playwright based)
 4. Structure of keywords in business, functional and technical layer